bismark64/rss-reader/README.md

 I have used Cucumber to make BDD, but it was my first time..
 So please be patient if you see not too good code in the test..

+Before runing the rails server in development, don't forget to start the Solr instance:

+    bundle exec rake sunspot:solr:start

+then you can start the server as usual.

 Capistrano instructions:
 ------------------------